NamelessProj/GamesLock/README.md

 VITE_IMG_URL=$VITE_BACKEND_URL/images/
 ```
 Since the `VITE_API_URL` and `VITE_IMG_URL` are using the `VITE_BACKEND_URL`, you only need to set the `VITE_BACKEND_URL` and the other two will use it.

+#### Easter egg _(spoiler)_
+I added some easter eggs in the project.
+If you're willing to find them yourself, don't read the following.
+If you want to know where they are, you can read the following.

+##### 404 page
+Doing the konami code but switching the 'B' and 'A' buttons will redirect you to a tutorial on how to do the konami code.

+Doing the konami code correctly will display a message.

+If you wait 2 minutes on the page, a character will appear.

+##### Search page
+You can search for the following terms:
+- `do a barrel roll`

+##### Profile page
+You should try clicking on the profile picture a bunch of times.